GrossDesignCo/concordance-app-poc/public/scripture/isaiah/isaiah-14/isaiah-14.englishNatural.md

-Do not rejoice Wallowers (Philistia) all of you that is broken the rod of him who strikes-down you that from the root of a snake shall come forth a viper and its fruit a burning-one flying.
+Do not rejoice Wallowers (Philistia) all of you that is broken the rod of him who strikes-down you that from the root of a snake shall come forth a viper and its fruit an incinerating-one flying.